kayslay/web-crawljs/README.md

 ```
 Note : Not all the keys in the dynamicSchema must be defined, but the (fetch|next)Selector and the (fetch|next)SelectBy schema keys must match for.

+### timeOut
+This property sets the timeout for getting the response of an iteration of a crawl.

+### limitNextLinks
+This property limits the amount of links that will be returned to be crawled.
+If `limitNextLinks` is greater than the default nextLinks length, it won't be used.